The Energy Complexity of Diameter and Minimum Cut Computation in Bounded-Genus Networks: Introduction

 \section{Introduction}

-In many wireless networks (e.g., sensor networks), devices are operated under a limited power constraint (e.g., capacity of the battery).
-To maximize the lifetime of a network, it is important that the devices operate in an energy efficient manner.
-For small devices, the majority of energy is often spent on \emph{radio transceiver usage} (sending and receiving packets), and not on computation.
-Rather than assigning a different energy cost per each mode of operation, we simply assume that a device spends one unit of energy when it sends a message or listens to the channel.
-This is a common assumption; see, e.g.,~\cite{ChangKPWZ17,JurdzinskiKZ02,JurdzinskiKZ02b,JurdziskiKZ03,JurdzinskiKZ02c}.
+We consider the multi-hop \emph{radio network} model~\cite{chlamtac1985broadcasting} of distributed computing, where a communication network is modeled as a graph $G=(V,E)$: Each vertex $v\in V$ is a computing device and each edge $\{u, v\} \in E$ indicates that $u$ and $v$ are within the transmission range of each other.
+The graph topology of the underlying network $G$ is initially unknown to all devices, except that two parameters $n = |V|$ and $\Delta = \max_{v \in V} \deg(v)$ are global knowledge.

-\paragraph{Wireless Network Models.} A network is modeled as a connected undirected graph $G=(V,E)$, where each vertex is a device, and each edge represents a communication link.
-We assume that the local clock of each device is synchronized to a global time (e.g., they can use GPS technology).
-Communication proceeds in synchronized rounds, and all devices agree on the same starting time.
-In each round, each device can listen to the channel, send a message to its neighbors, or be idle.
-We do not allow a device to simultaneously send and listen (i.e., we are in the half-duplex model).
-We assume that there is no message size constraint.
-The energy cost of a device is measured by the total number of {\em channel accesses} (i.e., the number of rounds that the device sends or listens).
-The energy cost of an algorithm is the maximum energy cost of a device, among all devices.
+We assume that the communication proceeds in synchronized rounds.
+All devices agree on the same start time.
+In each round, each device can choose to do one of the following three operations: (i) listen to the channel, (ii) transmit a message, or (iii) stay idle.
+We do not allow a device to simultaneously transmit and listen, and we assume that there is no message size constraint.

-In one round, if a device $v$ listens to the channel, and exactly one device $u$ in $N(v)$ transmits a message, then $v$ receives the message sent by $u$.
-If the number of transmitting devices in $N(v)$ is not 1, then $v$ receives a channel feedback which depends on the underlying model. \begin{description} \item[Without Collision Detection: $\nocd$.]
-If the number of transmitting devices in $N(v)$ is not 1, then $v$ receives ``silence''.
+Each transmitting or idle device does not receive any feedback from the communication channel, so a transmitting device $u$ does not know whether its message is successfully received by any of its neighbors $N(u)$.
+A listening device $v$ successfully receives a message from a transmitting device $u \in N(v)$ if $u$ is the only transmitting device in $N(v)$.
+If the number of transmitting devices in $N(v)$ is zero, then a listening device $v$ hears $\silence$.
+If the number of transmitting devices in $N(v)$ is greater than one, then the feedback that a listening device $v$ receives depends on the underlying model.
+In the $\nocd$ model (without collision detection), $v$ still hears $\silence$.
+In the $\cd$ model (with collision detection), $v$ hears $\collision$.
+All our algorithms presented in this paper work in the $\nocd$ model.

-\item[With Collision Detection: $\cd$.]
-If the number of transmitting devices in $N(v)$ is greater than 1, then $v$ receives ``noise''.
-If the number of transmitting devices in $N(v)$ is 0, then $v$ receives ``silence''. \end{description}

-Each transmitting or idle device does not receive any feedback from the communication channel.
-In particular, a transmitting device does not know whether its message is successfully received by its neighbors.